zero-gravity-org/zero-gravity-website/CONTRIBUTING.md

 Once a feature is fully tested, only then it will be merged to <b>master</b> branch.<br />
 To read more about this workflow, you can visit [this link](http://guides.beanstalkapp.com/deployments/best-practices.html).

-## Feature Branching
+## Fork
 <b>It is strictly for the participants.
 Please read it carefully.</b><br />
-Every participant(s) is required to make his/their own feature branch from the <b>dev branch</b> and this branch should be named <b>feature-*</b>.
-For example, if you are working on media uploader, make the feature branch with name, <b>feature-media-uploader</b>.
-Push all your code to this feature branch.
-Once it is ready for deployment, make a Pull Request to dev branch.
-Once the feature branch is merged to dev, please delete the feature branch to avoid confusion.
+Every participant(s) is required to fork this repository and make changes on the forked repository and after making all the changes, make a Pull Request to <b>dev branch</b>.

 ## Issue creation
 <b>It is strictly for the mentors and admin.
 Please read it carefully.</b><br />